kareemwaleed266/kareemwaleed266/README.md

   <img src="https://komarev.com/ghpvc/?username=kareemwaleed266&label=Profile%20Views&color=gray&style=flat" alt="Profile Views"/>
 </p>

+## 🧑‍💻 About Me

+I'm a passionate Full-Stack Developer with a focus on building clean and scalable web applications using .NET Core and Angular.
+Currently a student at the Faculty of Computers and Artificial Intelligence – Helwan University, majoring in Information Systems.

+I love learning new technologies and turning real-world ideas into digital products.

 ---

 - 🔭 I’m currently working on: **Building scalable web apps with Angular & ASP.NET Core**